pathminder/pathminder.github.io/_classes/warlord-bannerman.md

   - name: maneuvers
     levels: [1]
     text: |
       A warlord begins his career with knowledge of six martial maneuvers.
-The disciplines available to him are Golden Lion, Primal Fury, Scarlet Throne, Solar Wind, and Thrashing Dragon, and the choice of either Piercing Thunder or Tempest Gale.
+The disciplines available to him are Golden Lion, Piercing Thunder, Primal Fury, Scarlet Throne, Solar Wind, and Thrashing Dragon.
 The warlord may also exchange access to one of his martial disciplines for the Unquiet Grave discipline.
 He gains the associated skill of each of his disciplines as a class skill.

       Once he knows a maneuver, he must ready it before he can use it (see Maneuvers Readied, below).
 A maneuver usable by warlords is considered an extraordinary ability unless otherwise noted in its description.
 His maneuvers are not affected by spell resistance, and he do not provoke attacks of opportunity when he initiates one.
 He learns additional maneuvers at higher levels, as shown on Table 1-3: The Warlord.
 The warlord must meet a maneuver's prerequisite to learn it.